cbraissant/SF-Tech-website/_pages/en/valve.md

       - Compatible with Apeks inflators
       - Waterproof E/O battery connector can be unplugged underwater
       - Waterproof push lock connector for connection to the heating system
-      - Standard cable length of about 50cm
   - name: Technical data
     id: technical
     data:
       - Machined in POM (Delrin)
       - Standard Apeks quick disconnect pin
       - Ø5.8mm E/O cord
-      - Ability to reverse the position of the air intake
-      - Compatible with Apeks inflators
-      - Waterproof E/O battery connector can be unplugged underwater
-      - Waterproof push lock connector for connection to the heating system
       - Standard cable length of about 50cm